Nine Tips to Finding the Best Hair Transplant Surgeon

 - Am I a candidate for a hair transplant?

-- Don’t ask your family doctor or dermatologist for a referral as they might not understand the scope of what is involved in a hair transplant
+- Don’t ask your family doctor or dermatologist for a referral as they might not understand the complete scope of what is involved in a hair transplant